Chapter 11. Subclasses

 would think we mean for the computer to

-The compiler will reject the line, because shape
+The compiler will reject the line, because shape, as a

 In fact, we can abbreviate the loop body even further, because